WackyDawg/Tapswap-Clicker-v2.0/Readme.md

    ```

    ![1718667709840](images/Readme/1718667709840.png)
 7. You should get this response: "Details saved to credentials.json."
-Now go to the `auth/credentials.json` file that was just generated and use the details to set up `credentials.js`.
+Now go to the `auth/credentials.json` file that was just generated and use the details to set up `credentials.js` e.g.

    ```
    {